-Either way, if you’ve got a bit of spare space outside your front door that gets some sunshine, you can still grow vegetables in patio pots!
+If you’ve got a bit of spare space outside your front door that gets some sunshine, you can still grow vegetables in on your patio inside of pots!

 Patio pot gardening has some key differences from gardening on a larger scale–but you still get to eat top-quality stuff that you’ve produced by yourself!

 First off, don’t think that your limited space automatically means a small harvest.
 Tiny gardens get tended more, and so problems are noticed quicker while neglect is less likely to be an issue.

 Even one or two pepper or tomato plants can overwhelm a family with fruit!

 The smaller your pots, the quicker they’ll dry out.
 Patio gardens need to be watered daily in most cases.
 Plants need good drainage (they don’t want to be in constantly-wet soil), but they can’t be allowed to totally dry out, either.

 Since you’re growing in a very small area, you can really splurge for the best soil without spending a ton.
 Get the nice organic potting soil, and add some worm castings too.

 Worm castings are basically garden magic, a plant’s most favorite food source.
 No other fertilizer needed!

 When choosing what to plant in your pots, pick stuff that’s easy to grow, and that your family likes eating, too (otherwise, what’s the point?).
 Plants like radishes, lettuce, kale, swiss chard, peppers, spinach, and asian greens like bok choy all do well in patio pots and can be grown from seed.
 Kitchen herbs like parsley, dill, basil, and oregano also do great in pots.